-Example 3: Schedule to avoid more expensive overtime.
+Example 3: Schedule well to avoid more expensive overtime.

 If you experience a sudden increase in labor costs due to an increase in federally-, state-, or city-mandated minimum wage, the last thing you need is to find yourself paying unexpected overtime.
 Saving even a small number of overtime hours each week could make a huge difference in how profitable your business is.